fkasler/dolosjs/README.md

 #paste in your public key for easy access
 vim .ssh/authorized_keys
 ```

+Also, keep in mind that there is a built-in "pi" user.
+I recommend changing the password on the "pi" account as well.

 ## The Next 3 Sections Cover Setup Instructions for Wifi/Ethernet OR LTE Cellular OR Network Based Callbacks.
 Skip to the Relevant Section: